 Summary: This report sets out findings from the recent external audit of the Authority's Safety Management System.

-The Committee's views are sought on the findings, recommendations and draft Audit Action Plan set out in the Appendices.
+Recommendation That the Audit report as set out in Appendix 1 be noted, and that the Draft Audit Action Plan set out in Appendix 2 is adopted.